TorrensJoaquin/Multivariant_Nonlinear_Regression_in_VBA_Small_Neural_Network/README.md

 #### iter= Number of iterations
 #### LearningRatio = 'You can perform a range test every time you want.
 This value will depend on the dataset and NN architecture.
 # Comming Soon:
-#### A diagnosis tool.
 #### Training/Test division.
-## During this work Softplus, Sigmoid, Tanh and Relu Function were implemented.
-Relu is in the stable versión.
+## During this work Softplus, Sigmoid, Tanh, Relu and LeakyRelu activation functions were implemented.
+LeakyRelu is in the stable versión.
 (Yes, we all look at ReLu at first and say, No Way!, but today is the right choice)
 #### Please.
 Have the inmediate window visible.
 Data will be shown
+## Diagnosis tool:
+#### If the sheet named "Result2" is added.
+A function of the raw output of each layer will be displayed.
+#### This will be usefull for dimensionality reduction (autoencoders), and network health diagnosis.